tomjkidd/auth0-automation/README.md

 ```
 NOTE: For most of the Auth0 API, there is a consistent mapping from entity type to url.
 While not all types have yet been explicitly supported, the `build-url` multi-method
-provides a fairly straight-forward to add more type.
+provides a fairly straight-forward way to add more.
 This repo is still beta, so take it with
 a grain of salt.
 ```